-IFFIm's borrowing programme can be characterised as modest in size and diversified, given its size.
-By end-2014, total bond issuance since inception amounted to \$5 billion with most of that issued in 2006, 2009, 2010, and 2013 (roughly \$1 billion each year).
-IFFIm did not receive any new funding requests from Gavi in 2014, but expects to disburse \$1.3 billion in funds (including new, unsigned pledges) in 2016-20.
+IFFIm's borrowing program can be characterized as modest in size yet diversified.
+By end-2015, total bond issuance since inception amounted to \$5 billion with most of that issued in 2006, 2009, 2010, and 2013 (roughly \$1 billion each year).
+IFFIm did not receive any new funding requests from Gavi in 2015, but expects to disburse \$1.3 billion in funds (including new, unsigned pledges) in 2016-20.

-Bonds are issued in five markets: Uridashi, pound sterling, US dollar, Australian dollar and the private placement market.
+Bonds are issued in four markets: Japan, the United Kingdom, Australia and the Eurobond market, as well as global benchmark bonds.
 IFFIm bonds are well received in the deep Uridashi market and the organization has returned to this market repeatedly.
 In order to hedge currency and interest-rate risk, all bonds are swapped at issuance into US dollar floating rate.

-During 2014, as a part of its goal to diversify funding, IFFIm entered the sukuk market with an issuance of a 3-year \$500 million bond that complies with Islamic law.
-The sukuk was oversubscribed, maturing on 4 December 2017, carrying a quarterly coupon of +15 basis points over 3-month USD LIBOR.
+IFFIm entered the sukuk market with an issuance of a three-year, \$500 million bond in 2014.
+The bond, maturing on 4 December 2017, was oversubscribed.
 It attracted new investors with 68% of them coming from the Middle East and Africa.
+The organization leveraged its newly established position in the sukuk market by issuing another \$200 million sukuk in September 2015.